How to choose the right hearing protection

 There is a nice simple way to do this.
 All hearing protection has an SNR figure, the Single Number Rating, which is the number of decibels it reduces the noise levels by.

-All you need to do is take the average dB(C) noise level which your noise assessment should give you, and subtract the hearing protector’s SNR from it.
+To calculate it manually, all you need to do is take the average dB(C) noise level which your noise assessment should give you, and subtract the hearing protector’s SNR from it.
 Then, add 4 back to it to allow for some slightly incorrect use, and the answer is the sound level people should be experiencing under the hearing protection.
 As an example:

 · A Laser Lite plug has an SNR of 35.
 (And appalling spelling).